yoshitomo-matsubara/torchdistill/README.md

 ## PyTorch Hub
-If you find models on [PyTorch Hub](https://pytorch.org/hub/) or GitHub repositories supporting PyTorch Hub, you can import them as teacher/student models simply by editing a yaml config file.
+If you find models on [PyTorch Hub](https://pytorch.org/hub/) or GitHub repositories supporting PyTorch Hub, you can import them as teacher/student models simply by editing a declarative yaml config file.

 e.g., If you use a pretrained ResNeSt-50 available in [rwightman/pytorch-image-models](https://github.com/rwightman/pytorch-image-models)
-(aka *timm*) as a teacher model for ImageNet dataset, you can import the model via PyTorch Hub with the following entry in your yaml config file.
+(aka *timm*) as a teacher model for ImageNet dataset, you can import the model via PyTorch Hub with the following entry in your declarative yaml config file.

 ```yaml
 models: